sasagawa888/eisl/documents/COMPILER.md

 ```

-# Mixed with C language source
+# Calling C from Lisp

-To insert C language source in the function,EISL is extended.
-This is because you can easily use GCC's rich library from ISLisp.
+This is only possible in compiled code.
+EISL extends the ISLisp standard to allow insertion of C statements into the compiler output.
+In this way you can use the many libraries that present a C interface.
 Below is a simple sample.

 ```